 These muffins were the size of your fist and had the best muffin top ever.
 The tops were heavily coated in flakey bits of sugar and extra chocolate chips.
 The muffin tops were memorable!

 I set out to remake these muffins without the sugar and gluten but tried to keep all the best parts from the original.

 The best part, of course, being the muffin tops!

-And that leads us back to the second best thing about the old-school Tim Horton’s chocolate chip muffins – the texture.
+And that leads us back to the second-best thing about the old-school Tim Horton’s chocolate chip muffins – the texture.
 They were not light at all, they were quite heavy, with a dense crumb.
 That crumb was fantastic and not easy to duplicate.
-I tried, a lot, I mean a lot a lot.
+I tried, a lot, I mean a lot.
 This muffin recipe is the reason why I haven’t posted in a week!

 I made this muffin recipe five flipping times before I was finally happy with the crumb.